Subscribe to Weekly Health Care News

 Prior to joining Leavitt Partners Daniel was a manager at HealthInsight, where he oversaw the strategy and implementation of recruitment and technical assistance efforts across all projects and initiatives for physician offices.
 He also built physician office capacity for continuous quality improvement and transformation, and developed a new fee-for-service business line in HIPAA security.

 Daniel received a master’s degree in business administration, a master’s degree in healthcare administration, and a bachelor’s degree in business management all from the University of Utah.

-Jordana Choucair is the senior director of communications and strategic planning.
+Jordana Choucair is the vice president of communications and strategic planning.
 In this role, Jordana oversees firm-wide initiatives, negotiates and manages contracts and proposals for speeches among Leavitt Partners executives, directs corporate communications, and serves as the primary contact/liaison on media requests.

 Before joining Leavitt Partners, Jordana served as staff assistant for the Secretary at the U.S. Department of Health and Human Services (HHS).
 In this role, she advised and guided officials reporting to the Secretary in the development of briefing materials.
 She also developed internal communication strategies to facilitate the briefing process and managed the Secretary’s daily schedule.
 Jordana also served as an analyst in the Office of Budget at HHS, where she prepared and tracked congressional action on all Office of the Secretary Staff Division submissions for the President’s Budget.
 She later served as the lead program analyst for Division B Medicaid Provisions, Health Information Technology for Economic and Clinical Health (HITECH) Act, and Administration on Aging Nutrition Programs.
 Prior to her government service, Jordana was an analyst at the National Business Group on Health.